-The Director of the Department of Social Services is responsible for the overall administration of programs within The Director of the Department of Social Services is responsible for the overall administration of programs within the department.
+The Director of the Department of Social Services is responsible for the overall administration of programs within the department.
 In this leadership role, the director coordinates and monitors the department's operational plans and major policy initiatives; identifies emerging issues and formulates the department's response; ensures appropriate and effective use of public funds; creates public/private partnerships to address issues facing children, adults, and families and is Missouri's voice in national human services forums.
 Duties/offices assigned to the director's office include:

 - The Missouri Medicaid Audit and Compliance Unit (MMAC)

 - The State Technical Assistance Team (STAT)

-- The Human Resource Center (HRC)
+The Human Resource Center (HRC)

-DIVISION OF FINANCE AND ADMINISTRATIVE SERVICES (DFAS)
+DIVISION OF FINANCE AND ADMINISTRATIVE SERVICES (DFAS) DFAS provides budgeting, financial, and support services to all divisions within the department.
+Responsibilities include: budget management and oversight; fiscal note preparation; compliance, audit coordination, and quality control; procurement and contract management; grants and cash management; cost allocation; accounts payable and receivable; payroll; research and data analysis and reporting; department tax credit program administration; and FACES provider payments, Title IV-E eligibility determination and redeterminations; revenue maximization; emergency management; fleet vehicle management; office coordination and safety, voice telecommunications; supplies/warehouse and inventory management; incoming and outgoing mail services for St. Louis City and County; and additional support services through four regional offices located in Jefferson City, Kansas City, St. Louis, and Springfield.

-DFAS provides budgeting, financial, and support services to all divisions within the department.
-Responsibilities include: budget management and oversight; fiscal note preparation; compliance, audit coordination, and quality control; procurement and contract management; grants and cash management; cost allocation; accounts payable and receivable; payroll; research and data analysis and reporting; department tax credit program administration; and FACES provider payments, Title IV-E eligibility determination and redeterminations; revenue administration; and PACES provider payments, True IV-E eligibility determination and redeterminations; revenue maximization; emergency management; fleet vehicle management; office coordination and safety; voice telecommunications; supplies/warehouse and inventory management; incoming and outgoing mail services for St. Louis City and County; and additional support services through four regional offices located in Jefferson City, Kansas City, St. Louis, and Springfield.
+DIVISION OF LEGAL SERVICES (DLS)

-DIVISION OF LEGAL SERVICES (DLS) DLS, through its General Counsel and Special Counsels, provides comprehensive legal support to all programs and divisions within the department in all aspects of their operations.
-The remainer of DLS is organized into three major sections: Litigation, Administrative Hearings, and Investigations.
+DLS, through its General Counsel and Special Counsels, provides comprehensive legal support to all programs and divisions within the department in all aspects of their operations.
+The remainder of DLS is organized into three major sections: Litigation, Administrative Hearings, and Investigations.
 The Litigation Section consists of attorneys who provide legal advice and legal representation in cases before trial courts and administrative bodies.
 The Permanency Attorney Initiative and Document Management Unit are also housed within the Litigation Section.
 The Permanency Attorney Initiative was created to address institutional and cultural barriers to swift and safe permanency and attorneys provide legal advice and representation exclusively to the Children's Division.
 The Document Management Unit receives and processes records requests on behalf of the Department.
 The Administrative Hearings Section is comprised of attorney hearing officers who conduct hearings related to child support enforcement and public benefits under Chapter 208, 210, 454, 536 and 660, RSMo.
 The Administrative Hearings Section also provides hearings to public assistance applicants and recipients as mandated by federal law.
-The Investigation Section is divided into three units: Welfare The Permanency Attorney Initiative and Document Management Unit are also housed within the
+The Investigation Section is divided into three units: Welfare

 Investigations, Claims and Restitution, and General Assignment.
 The Investigation Section specializes in investigations and collections related to public benefit fraud, and also handles a variety of internal investigations and inquiries.
-The Investigation Section frequently works closely with federal and state prosecutors and law
+The Investigation Section frequently works closely with federal and state prosecutors and law enforcement agencies.